joshbruce/fourth-earth-raw/public/additions/content.md

 1. See “Criticality” extension.
 2. The implementation of complications and partials should be such that it can be used seamlessly with or without any other addition, specifically criticality.
-3. Complications *hinder* further progress following a successful completion while partials *support* further progress following a failed attempt.
+3. Complications should *hinder* progress following a successful completion while partials should *support* progress following a failed attempt.
 4. Players should know (and possibly agree) ahead of time what types of actions can include the complications and partials addition.
 5. Players should know (and possibly agree) ahead of time whether complications and partials are always possible or can be opted into prior to rolling success or failure.

 Consider:

 Character A wants to climb a tree (difficulty 2).
 Player A adds an extra die to the pool (the complications die, which could be the same as the criticality die).
-The action roll was a success and the complications die lands on the highest number on the die (instead of 1 for criticality), making the result a success with complications: character A cut their hand on the way up (increase difficulty of future activities using the hands by 1 until healed).
+The action roll was a success and the complications die lands on the highest number on the die (instead of 1 for criticality), making the result a success with complications: character A cut their hand on the way up (increase difficulty of future actions using the hands by 1 until healed).

 ### Re-roll